security-notes/infobyte-faraday-wiki/API-Server.md

 ### Headers

-Our api end points supports json and you must always include the header:
+Our api end points supports json and you must **always include the header**:

 ```json
 Content-Type: application/json